Skip to content

 Together, the domestic minimum tax, income inclusion rule, and undertaxed profits rule create a minimum tax both on companies investing abroad and foreign companies investing domestically.
 They are all tied to the minimum effective rate of at least 15 percent and would apply to each jurisdiction in which a company operates.

 The EU Directive on Pillar Two obliges Member States with more than 12 in-scope multinational groups to implement the IIR starting 31 December 2023, and the UTPR starting 31 December 2024.
-Member States with fewer than 12 in-scope multinational groups can elect to defer implementing both rules for six years under Article 50 of the Directive.
+Member States with no more than 12 in-scope multinational groups can elect to defer implementing both rules for six years under Article 50 of the Directive.

 Expand or Collapse Table